nmsutton/sibernetic-config-gen-docs/README.txt

-These are docs for the Sibernetic Config Gen software
+These are developer docs for the Sibernetic Config Gen software

 from http://www.mkdocs.org/#getting-started